CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 1: Accessing F5 WAF Dashboard.md

     ![](../images/f5-10.jpg)

-1. you will continue accessing this dashboard which will be instructed on page 4
+1. You will continue accessing this dashboard which will be instructed on page 4

 ### Proceed to Task 2 - Getting started with the Azure Portal